inter169/systs/alpine/crond/README.md

-implemented by the syscall **setgroups** (the linux **CAP_SETGID** capability required commonly), to switch the job privilege into the normal user / group privilege, same as the job of the user, so crond process must be running as root, instead I didn't get any lucks on the docker option *--cap-add setgid* :-(
+implemented by the syscall **setgroups** (the linux **CAP_SETGID** capability required commonly), to switch the job privilege into the normal user / group privilege, same as the job of the user, so crond process must be running as root, instead I didn't get any lucks from the docker option `--cap-add setgid` :-(

 I coded the [fix](https://github.com/mirror/busybox/compare/master...inter169:master) that allowed you to run crond as the normal user privilege, and it can